origin, 9%, Indian origin 30%, Mixed origin (Mestizos) 60%. The Indian

 showing location of Mexico Child Link project

-The Institutional Revolutionary Party (PRI), held power for 70 years
+Democracy, The Institutional Revolutionary Party (PRI), lost power

-dollars (2010) This debt is unlikely to ever be repaid.
+dollars (2001) This debt is unlikely to ever be repaid and is constantly

 International has highlighted tortures and disappearances within Mexico